buttonsrtoys/gen_keys/README.md

     class MyWidget {
       @override
       Widget build(BuildContext context) {
-        return Text('Hello', key: MyWidgetKeys.helloText);
+        return Text('Hello', key: MyWidgetKeys.greeting);
       }
     }

-The key class is a separate file that ends in `.keys.dart`, so you will need the `part` directive at the top of your file:
+The key class is a separate file that ends in `.keys.dart`, so add the `part` directive at the top of your file:

-    part `my_widget.keys.dart`     // Add 'part'
+    part `my_widget.keys.dart`

 ## Now build the .keys.dart file!